 Caffeine may make you feel (temporarily) energized, but trust me — it’s not helping your skin.
 Caffeine affects a whole host of hormones in our bodies like adrenaline, cortisol, adenosine and dopamine, leading to adrenal imbalances, jitteriness and low energy.
 One of the telltale signs of adrenal fatigue is pale, sagging skin and loss of colour in the lips, and relying on coffee is the quickest road to adrenal fatigue town.
 That’s a place nobody wants to visit, folks.

 Luckily, ditching the morning java is a lot easier when you’re swapping in a new delicious treat.
-Instead of swinging by Starbucks on the way to the office, try whipping up one of these delicious bevvies instead:
+Instead of swinging by the coffee shop on the way to the office, try whipping up one of these delicious bevvies instead:

 3. Eat more (good) fat.